-- 1. Requests the Council to monitor and develop its knowledge of, in cooperation with other relevant international organizations such as WHO, the effects of aviation emissions of PM, NOx and other gases on human welfare and health, and to disseminate information in this regard; - 2.
-Requests the Council to continue its work to develop technologically feasible, environmentally beneficial and economically reasonable standards to further reduce the impact of local air pollution from aircraft; - 3.
-Requests the Council to continue to develop certification requirements for non-volatile PM emissions while continuing to monitor progress in scientific and technical understanding of volatile and non-volatile components of PM emissions: - 4.
-Encourages action by Member States to aid the development of certification requirements for non-volatile PM emissions; - 5.
-Requests the Council to ensure that the interdependencies between measures to reduce aircraft noise and engine emissions that affect local air quality as well as global climate are given due consideration; - 6.
-Requests the Council to continue its work to develop long-term technology and operational goals with respect to aviation environmental issues, including NOx emissions from aircraft; - 7.
-Requests the Council to continue to foster operational and air traffic improvements that reduce the impact of local air pollution from aircraft; - 8.
-Encourages action by Member States, and other parties involved, to limit or reduce international aviation emissions affecting local air quality through voluntary measures and to keep ICAO informed; - 9.
-Welcomes the development and promotion of guidance material on issues related to the assessment of airport-related air quality; - 10.
-Requests the Council to work with States and stakeholders in promoting and sharing best practices applied at airports in reducing the adverse effects of aviation emissions on local air quality; - 11.
-Welcomes the development of the guidance on emissions charges related to local air quality and requests the Council to keep up-to-date such guidance and urges Member States to share information on the implementation of such charges; and
+1. Requests the Council to monitor and develop its knowledge of, in cooperation with other relevant international organizations such as WHO, the effects of aviation emissions of PM, NOx and other gases on human welfare and health, and to disseminate information in this regard;

+2. Requests the Council to continue its work to develop technologically feasible, environmentally beneficial and economically reasonable standards to further reduce the impact of local air pollution from aircraft;

+3. Requests the Council to develop certification requirements for non-volatile PM emissions while continuing to monitor progress in scientific and technical understanding of volatile and non-volatile components of PM emissions;

+4. Requests the Council to ensure that the interdependencies between measures to reduce aircraft noise and engine emissions that affect local air quality as well as global climate are given due consideration;

+5. Requests the Council to continue its work to develop long-term technology and operational goals with respect to aviation environmental issues, including NOx emissions from aircraft;

+6. Requests the Council to continue to foster operational and air traffic improvements that reduce the impact of local air pollution from aircraft;

+7. Encourages action by Contracting States, and other parties involved, to limit or reduce international aviation emissions affecting local air quality through voluntary measures and to keep ICAO informed;

+8. Welcomes the development and promotion of guidance material on issues related to the assessment of airportrelated air quality and requests the Council to actively pursue this activity, aiming for the completion of the Airport Air Quality guidance in 2011;

+9. Requests the Council to work with States and stakeholders in promoting and sharing best practices applied at airports in reducing the adverse effects of aviation emissions on local air quality;

+10. Welcomes the development of the guidance on emissions charges related to local air quality and requests the Council to keep up-to-date such guidance and urges Contracting States to share information on the implementation of such charges; and

-12. Urges Member States to ensure the highest practical level of consistency and take due account of ICAO policies and guidance on emissions charges related to local air quality.
+11. Urges Contracting States to ensure the highest practical level of consistency and take due account of ICAO policies and guidance on emissions charges related to local air quality.

-A38-18: Consolidated statement of continuing ICAO policies and practices related to environmental protection - Climate change
+A37-19: Consolidated statement of continuing ICAO policies and practices related to environmental protection - Climate change

-Whereas ICAO and its Member States recognize the critical importance of providing continuous leadership to international civil aviation in limiting or reducing its emissions that contribute to global climate change;
+Whereas ICAO and its member States recognize the critical importance of providing continuous leadership to international civil aviation in limiting or reducing its emissions that contribute to global climate change;

-Reemphasizing the vital role which international aviation plays in global economic and social development and the need to ensure that international aviation continues to develop in a sustainable manner;
+Re-emphasizing the vital role which international aviation plays in global economic and social development and the need to ensure that international aviation continues to develop in a sustainable manner;